eaton11/el/README.md

 - - -
 ####Road Map
-- Add ability to add, set, read, delete html style attributes
+- Update the `attr` method to read an attribute or completely remove it.
+- Add a `prepend` and `prependTo` methods to insert element as first child

 <br>
 <br>